 Of the two cameras under consideration, the Canon 100D features an APS-C sensor and the Sony RX100 III an one-inch sensor.
 The sensor area in the RX100 III is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the RX100 III has a markedly higher DXO score than the 100D (overall score 4 points higher), which will translate into better image quality.
-The advantage is based on 0.6 bits higher color depth, 1 EV in additional dynamic range, 0.8 stops of reduced low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The advantage is based on 0.6 bits higher color depth, 1 EV in additional dynamic range, and 0.8 stops of reduced low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the RX100 III provides a faster frame rate than the 100D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.